os-climate/sostrades-dev-tools/docs/source/user_manual.md

 By default, processes are assigned the SoSTrades_Dev group as their manager.
 This means that only administrators can see new processes, as only administrators belong to the SoSTrades_Dev group.

 It is possible to assign a default group to all processes within a code repository by editing the default_process_rights.yaml file located in the root of the repository.

+There are two different roles that can be assigned to a user or group for processes:
+- **Contributor**: can generate references and create study from the process.
+- **manager**: can manage access rights of the process, generate references and create study from this process.
+A group with manager access right to this process gives the manager access right to users and groups that are in this group.

 #### Subsection 2.6.4: Execution dashboard